 The cost of this ticket is 35 $ USD.

-There is a cheap version, the Partial Cusco Tourist Ticket, that includes the entrance to the museum, viewpoints, and Inca sites like Tambomachay, which are only in Cusco city and surroundings.
+There is a cheap version, the Partial Cusco Tourist Ticket, that includes the entrance to the museum, viewpoints, and Inca sites like Tambomachay, which are only in Cusco city and its surroundings.
 This entrance costs 19 $ USD.

-You can buy the Cusco Tourist Ticket in the Municipality of Cusco office in Sol Av.
+You can buy the Cusco Tourist Ticket at the Municipality of Cusco office in Sol Av.
 S/N, from 07 am – 05 pm.
 Every day, except Sundays.
 Of course, to avoid altitude sickness, we recommend visiting it from your second day in the city, when your body is completely acclimatized.

 “PEOPLE DON’T TAKE TRIPS, TRIPS TAKE PEOPLE”

 The archaeological complex of Tambomachay is a true marvel of Inca hydraulic engineering.
-Its beautiful water fountains, impressive trapezoidal niches and stepped terraces will surely amaze you.
-Also, be sure to visit it along with other nearby archaeological sites such as Saycsayhuaman, Puca Pucara, and Qenqo in an unforgettable walking Tour in Cusco surroundings.
+Its beautiful water fountains, impressive trapezoidal niches, and stepped terraces will surely amaze you.
+Also, be sure to visit it along with other nearby archaeological sites such as Saycsayhuaman, Puca Pucara, and Qenqo in an unforgettable walking tour in Cusco surroundings.